duvillierA/grunt-less-to-sass/README.md

 #### excludes

-- Description: List of replacements filename to excludes.
+- Description: An Array-List of replacements name to excludes.
 [See all replacements](#replacements-rules)
 - Type: `Array`
 - Default: `[]`
 - Example: `['default']`;

 #### replacements

-- Description: List of custom replacements.
+- Description: An Array of custom replacements.
 - Type: `Array`
 - Default: `[]`
 - Example: